Welcome to today's edition of the Rush 24-7 podcast.

 What do we do?

-Well, if you're over 70, why don't we just velcro a cell phone constantly on to every head of every senior citizen and be done with it?
+Well, if you're over 70, why don't we just Velcro a cell phone constantly on to every head of every senior citizen and be done with it?

-And uh he didn't want that to happen.
+And he didn't want that to happen.

-That that has to be the reason.
+That has to be the reason.

-That's another word for secret negotiations, meant to shut Republicans and the public out of the process.
+Instead, White House and Democratic leaders will hold informal, that's another word for secret negotiations, meant to shut Republicans and the public out of the process.

-When then candidate Obama pledged to quote, broadcast health care negotiations on C-SPAN so that the American people can see what the choices are, unquote.
+What a far cry from the election when then-candidate Obama pledged to, quote, broadcast health care negotiations on C-SPAN so that the American people can see what the choices are, unquote.

 President Obama hasn't even made a token effort to keep his campaign promises of more openness and transparency in government.